wp-plugins/shorter-links/readme.txt

 1. Upload `shorter_links.php` to the `/wp-content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress 3 If you want to set a different Base URL, then change set it from Settings->Shorter Links

-3. To set a custom shorter link, update a post so that the custom field is created and then fill in a unique value in the field.
+4. To set a custom shorter link, update a post so that the custom field is created and then fill in a unique value in the field.

 == Frequently Asked Questions ==